Dihfahsih1/Church_Management_System/README.md

 First Download this project or clone from this repo to your machine

-Create virtual environment using 'python -m venv venvname` on linux
+Create virtual environment using `python -m venv venvname` on linux

 Activate the venvname using `source venvname/bin/activate`